1221124/sem5pi-24-25-g031/ui/src/assets/privacy-policy.md

 We take the security of your personal data seriously and implement measures such as:

-- Secure encryption of sensitive data (e.g., passwords - IAM (aUTH0) responsability, medical records).
+- Secure encryption of sensitive data (e.g., passwords - Auth0 (IAM) responsability - and medical records).
 - Access controls for authorized personnel only.

 > *However, no method of electronic storage is 100% secure.*